26 February 2025

 Well, there is some difference in belief.

-1. Sacramentalists take sacraments seriously.
-(Or literally.)
+1. SACRAMENTALISTS take sacraments seriously.
+(Sometimes literally.)

-3. Anti-sacramentalists figure they’re dead religion and won’t do them at all.
+3. ANTI-SACRAMENTALISTS figure they’re dead religion and won’t do them at all.

 Other Protestants figure Jesus’s presence is in the wafers somehow.
-But whenever Protestants feel like making fun of other Christians’ beliefs, we never mock those believers; we head straight for the Catholics.
+But whenever Evangelicals feel like making fun of other Christians’ beliefs, we never mock those believers; we head straight for the Catholics.
 Seems it’s the only interpretation of the scriptures where biblical literalists finally balk: “Okay, now you done gone too far.”

 ’Cause the “ordinances” count.